firebolt-db/godocs/docs/Guides/operate-engines/working-with-engines-using-ddl.md

 * [Start or resume an engine](#start-or-resume-an-engine) &ndash; Learn how to start or resume an engine.
 * [Stop an engine](#stop-an-engine) &ndash; Learn how to stop an engine either gracefully or immediately.
 * [Resize engines](#resize-engines) &ndash; Learn how to scale engines up or down by adjusting the node type or number of nodes.
-* [Auto-scaling](#auto-scaling) &ndash; Learn how to enable auto-scaling for engines to automatically adjust the number of clusters based on workload.
+* [Concurrency auto-scaling](#concurrency-auto-scaling) &ndash; Learn how to enable auto-scaling for engines to automatically adjust the number of clusters based on workload.
 * [Automatically start or stop an engine](#automatically-start-or-stop-an-engine) &ndash; Learn how to configure engines to start and stop automatically based on specific conditions.

 ## Create engines